jenitgoti/Machine-Learning-with-Matlab/README.md

 # Machine-Learning-with-Matlab
-### Project Overview: Classification of Human Activities Using Machine Learning in MATLAB

 This project focuses on developing a machine learning model that can classify different human activities based on sensor data from a smartphone.
 The activities include standing, sitting, walking, and knee raises.
 By using the sensors in a smartphone, specifically the accelerometer and gyroscope, the project aims to gather, process, and analyze data to train a model capable of distinguishing between these activities.